 The Main Street Streetscape project in Stanardsville was completed in September.

-PROJECT UPDATES

 LOUISA COUNTY >>>>

 Construction of the roundabout at U.S. 250 and U.S. 522 in Gum Spring was completed in August.
-Recently Completed

-Relocation of School Bus Road to Chalklevel Road Chemung Contracting Corp. of Mitchells completed this \$7.5 million SMART SCALE project in February.
+Relocation of School Bus Road to Chalklevel Road

+Chemung Contracting Corp. of Mitchells completed this \$7.5 million SMART SCALE project in February.
 The project relocated Route 767 (School Bus Road) to align with Route 625 (Chalklevel Road) across Route 22/208 and added turn lanes to improve the intersection.

-Construction of Roundabout at U.S. 250 and U.S. 522 Construction wrapped up in August on this \$3.1 million Highway Safety Improvement Program (HSIP) project to construct a single-lane roundabout at U.S. 250 (Broad Street Road) and U.S. 522 (Cross County Road) in Gum Spring.
-In Design
+Construction of Roundabout at U.S. 250 and U.S. 522

+Construction wrapped up in August on this \$3.1 million Highway Safety Improvement Program (HSIP) project to construct a single-lane roundabout at U.S. 250 (Broad Street Road) and U.S. 522 (Cross County Road) in Gum Spring.

-Construction of Roundabout at U.S. 522 and U.S. 208 Right of way acquisition is under way on this \$5.4 million project to improve safety at the intersection of U.S. 522 (Zachary Taylor Highway) and Route 208 (New Bridge Road) at Wares Crossroads.
+Construction of Roundabout at U.S. 522 and U.S. 208

+Right of way acquisition is under way on this \$5.4 million project to improve safety at the intersection of U.S. 522 (Zachary Taylor Highway) and Route 208 (New Bridge Road) at Wares Crossroads.
 VDOT expects to advertise the project in fall 2023.

 The intersection has been studied multiple times over

-The existing intersection of U.S. 522 and U.S. 208 will be reconstructed as a roundabout. the last several years and results have shown that the intersection does not meet the required warrants for a traffic signal.
+The existing intersection of U.S. 522 and U.S. 208 will be reconstructed as a roundabout.

+the last several years and results have shown that the intersection does not meet the required warrants for a traffic signal.

 A roundabout will improve the safety and efficiency of the intersection.
 Roundabouts are safer than traffic signals and conventional stop-controlled intersections because traffic can continually and efficiently flow through the intersection and vehicle operating speeds are lower.
 Additionally, roundabouts help reduce air pollution and fuel use due to reduced idling.

-Rehabilitation of Route 701 Bridge over Little River In the spring of 2023, VDOT will advertise a project to rehabilitate the substandard Route 701 (Belle Meade Road) bridge over Little River in Louisa County.
+Rehabilitation of Route 701 Bridge over Little River

+In the spring of 2023, VDOT will advertise a project to rehabilitate the substandard Route 701 (Belle Meade Road) bridge over Little River in Louisa County.
 The existing concrete span bridge was built in 1985, and the new superstructure will be concrete slabs with an asphalt riding surface.

 During construction, Route 701 will be reduced to one lane controlled by a temporary traffic signal at each end of the bridge.
 Once work is completed, the bridge will be open to all legal weight vehicles.

 This rehabilitation project will be funded through the State of Good Repair program.
-Transportation Alternatives Learn more about this program on page 16.

 West Main Street Pedestrian Improvements

 This \$1.4 million project is now in the design phase.
 VDOT is working with the town of Louisa to install 1,680 feet of new sidewalk compliant with the Americans with Disabilities Act (ADA).
 The project will also replace about 18 feet of sidewalk, which is not ADA compliant, along West Main Street.

-Rural Rustic Roads
+This season, a Rural Rustic Road project was completed on:

-Learn more about this program on page 16.

-This season, a Rural Rustic Road project was completed on: Route 698 (Rolling Path Road), from Route 606 (Waltons Store Road) to Route 640 (East Old Mountain Road).
-PROJECT UPDATES MADISON COUNTY
+Route 698 (Rolling Path Road), from Route 606 (Waltons Store Road) to Route 640 (East Old Mountain Road).
+PROJECT UPDATES

+MADISON COUNTY

 A sidewalk extension project on South Main Street in the town of Madison will enhance pedestrian access just as the color-changing leaves enhance the street's beauty each fall.
-In Design

-Restricted Crossing U-Turn at U.S. 29 and Route 662 This \$4.7 million project will use funding from SMART SCALE and the Highway Safety Improvement Program (HSIP) to reconstruct the the intersection of U.S. 29 (Seminole Trail) and Route 662 (Shelby Road) as a restricted crossing U-turn (R-CUT) intersection.
+Restricted Crossing U-Turn at U.S. 29 and Route 662

+This \$4.7 million project will use funding from SMART SCALE and the Highway Safety Improvement Program (HSIP) to reconstruct the the intersection of U.S. 29 (Seminole Trail) and Route 662 (Shelby Road) as a restricted crossing U-turn (R-CUT) intersection.

 R-CUT intersections reduce the probability of angle crashes and conflict points.
 A public hearing was held in October 2021 and VDOT anticipates advertising for construction in fall 2023.
-Transportation Alternatives Learn more about this program on page 16.